OtheringBelonging/SANDAGZoning/README.md

 ## About the Project
 This residential zoning data and analysis is part of the Othering &amp; Belonging Institute's broader research on [Segregation](https://belonging.berkeley.edu/roots-structural-racism-2020), an effort to unpack the extent, dynamics, and drivers of racial segregation.

 Exclusionary, single-family zoning has long been cited as a driver for racial segregation.
-In order to examine the impact of single family zoning in the San Diego Area, we gathered and categorized zoning shapefiles to measure the spatial distribution and extent of restricted single family zoning, specifically as a portion of total residential land use.
-In [Single-Family Zoning in the San Diego Region Report](https://belonging.berkeley.edu/single-family-zoning-san-diego-region), we used this residential zoning data to analyze measures of segregation against restricted single family zoning to show the role of zoning in driving segregation.
-We also used this residential zoning data to assess the characteristics of communities within and outside of restricted single family zoning in the San Diego area.
+In order to examine the impact of single family zoning in the Fresno Area, we gathered and categorized zoning shapefiles to measure the spatial distribution and extent of restricted single family zoning, specifically as a portion of total residential land use.
+In [Single-Family Zoning in the Fresno Region Report](), we used this residential zoning data to analyze measures of segregation against restricted single family zoning to show the role of zoning in driving segregation.
+We also used this residential zoning data to assess the characteristics of communities within and outside of restricted single family zoning in the Fresno area.

 ## Methodology

 ### Data procurement:
-Zoning shapefiles for each city in the region were gathered from multiple sources, including the [SanGIS Regional GIS Data Warehouse Open Data Portal repository](https://sdgis-sandag.opendata.arcgis.com/datasets/SANDAG::zoning-boundaries-gissd-sandag-org/explore?location=32.909909%2C-117.032931%2C10.18), and city planning/GIS or relevant departments in the listed order to ensure we have the most updated shapefiles to conduct our analysis.
+Zoning shapefiles for each city in the region were gathered from multiple sources, including a dataset created by [The California Governor’s Office of Planning and Research (OPR)](https://opr.ca.gov/) through grant funding provided by the U.S. Department of Defense Office of Local Defense Community Cooperation (OLDCC), and city planning/GIS or relevant departments to ensure we have the most updated shapefiles to conduct our analysis.

+### Data disclaimer:
+The California Governor’s Office of Planning and Research (OPR) makes no warranty, representation or guaranty as to the content, sequence, accuracy, timeliness, or completeness of any of the data provided herein.
+This data has been compiled from a variety of sources, collected and maintained for different purposes, at different times.
+This data was compiled and analyzed by OPR through grant funding provided by the U.S. Department of Defense Office of Local Defense Community Cooperation (OLDCC).

+This information should not be used as a substitute for legal, accounting, real estate, business, tax, or other professional advice.
+It should not be used as a substitute for information sourced directly from local planning authorities.
+The User expressly agrees that the use of the data provided herein is at the User’s sole risk.

+In no event shall OPR be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the data or the use or other dealings in the data.

 ### Zone categorization: